eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 > Why do you use `formal` to define an abstract member?

 Ceylon supports member classes and member class refinement.
+And so for nested classes, `abstract` and `formal` are both meaningful modifiers with quite different semantics!

 An `abstract` nested class is a different thing to a `formal` member class.
 A `formal` class can be instantiated.
 An `abstract` class cannot be.